You want smart political talk without the meltdowns?

 It's a game changer.

-And I was so glad, but also with the oversight, I reminded me of a Banghazi moment um uh Sean, where basically the cost of the bureaucrat bureaucratic bungling, you know, uh Ambassador Stevens saw that he needed more resources, and because of uh our our la last few pr presidents ago wanted me to make appear that he conquered the uh the ISIS things.
+But also with the oversight, it reminded me of a Benghazi moment, Sean, where basically the cost of the bureaucratic bungling, you know, Ambassador Stevens saw that he needed more resources.

-And so it was just a blus a blunder, a big blunder, but thankfully our president's alive, and then this this this uh convention is this this is growing, and the unity and and this the um the where we're showing our president.
+And so it was just a blush, a blunder, a big blunder, but thankfully our president's alive.

-So he can pull back and realize by the way, photographs photographs photographers fear that that Trump photo is propaganda.
+Yeah, by the way, photographers fear that that Trump photo is propaganda.

 No, that's called truth and reality.

-It's gonna wrap things up for today.
+It's going to wrap things up for today.

-We have Hannity tonight, day three RNC convention in Milwaukee, Wisconsin.
+We have Hannity tonight, day three, RNC convention in Milwaukee, Wisconsin.

-Set you DVR, Hannity 9 Eastern from the RNC in Milwaukee, Wisconsin.
+Hannity, 9 Eastern from the RNC in Milwaukee, Wisconsin.

-We'll see you tonight back here tomorrow.
+We'll see you tonight.

 Thank you for making this show possible.